-Shares Ber Owned P Offeri rior to Maximum Number of Shares to be Offered Shares Benefic Name of Selling Stockholders Number Percentage Number Percentage Lind Global Fund II LP (3) 6,822,320 12.8% 6,822,320 - The Benchmark Company, LLC (4) 206,312 0.4% 168,000 38,312 0.01%
+Owned P Shares Beneficially Owned Prior to Offering (1) Shares Benefic Name of Selling Stockholders Number Percentage · · · · · · · · · · · · · · · · · · · Number Percentage Lind Global Fund II LP (3) 3,087,097 6.0% 2,200,000 887,097 1.7% The Benchmark Company, LLC (4) 206,312 0.42% 168,000 38,312 0.07%

-- (1) Percentages are based on 46,527,948 shares of common stock outstanding as of January 24, 2023.
-Lind Global may not convert or exercise any portion of the Note or the Warrant, respectively, to the extent such conversion or exercise would cause Lind Global, together with its affiliates, to beneficially own a number of shares of common stock which would exceed 4.99% of our then outstanding common stock (or 9.99% of our then outstanding common stock to the extent Lind Global Fund II LP, together with its affiliates, beneficially owns in excess of 4.99% of shares of our then common stock at the time of such exercise or conversion). - (2) Assumes the Selling Stockholder has sold all of the shares of common stock beneficially owned by the Selling Stockholder, which may or may not occur. - (3) Beneficial ownership includes 5,083,190 shares of common stock issuable upon conversion of the Note and 1,739,130 shares of common stock issuable upon exercise of the Warrant (taking into account the 50% reduction of the number of shares issuable upon exercise of the Warrant upon this Registration Statement being declared effective).
+- (1) Percentages are based on 49,432,214 shares of common stock outstanding as of March 8, 2023.
+Lind Global may not convert any portion of the Note, to the extent such conversion would cause Lind Global, together with its affiliates, to beneficially own a number of shares of common stock which would exceed 4.99% of our then outstanding common stock (or 9.99% of our then outstanding common stock to the extent Lind Global Fund II LP, together with its affiliates, beneficially owns in excess of 4.99% of shares of our then common stock at the time of such conversion). - (2) Assumes the Selling Stockholders sell all of the shares which are being registered under the registration statement of which this prospectus forms a part. - (3) Beneficial ownership includes (i) up to an additional 2,200,000 shares of common stock which may be issuable upon conversion of amounts owing in respect of the Note in accordance with the terms of the Purchase Agreement and (ii) an aggregate of 887,097 shares of common stock issued upon the cashless (net) exercise of the Warrant and a partial conversion of the Note.
 The securities are directly owned by Lind Global.
 Jeff Easton is the Managing Member of The Lind Partners, LLC, which is the Investment Manager of Lind Global, and in such capacity has the right to vote and dispose of the securities held by such entities.
 Mr. Easton disclaims beneficial ownership over the securities listed except to the extent of his pecuniary interest therein.
 The address for Lind Global is 444 Madison Avenue, 41st Floor, New York, NY 10022. - (4) Beneficial ownership includes (i) 168,000 shares of common stock issuable upon exercise of the Compensation Warrants, and (ii) 38,312 shares of common stock issuable upon exercise of other warrants issued to The Benchmark Company, LLC.
 J. Richard Messina is the President of The Benchmark Company, LLC, and in such capacity has the right to vote and dispose of the securities held by such entity.
 The address for Benchmark is 150 East 58th Street, 17th Floor, New York, NY 10155.